 However, the crisis is also opening up opportunities and is a catalyst for the process of digital transformation.
 Digital solutions and intelligent technologies have become much more important in this new normal world.
 Process automation in particular has become a focal element for many companies during the last few months.
-It is helping them meet the changes in requirements and maintain their business operations, even in times of crisis.
-Although Robotic Process Automation (RPA) was already playing an increasingly important role in digitalisation at companies before the pandemic, this intelligent technology has attracted new levels of attention because of the Covid-19 crisis and the weak points that have emerged in business processes.
+It is helping them meet changed requirements and maintain their business operations, even in times of crisis.
+Although robotic process automation (RPA) was already playing an increasingly important role in digitalisation at companies before the pandemic, this intelligent technology has attracted new levels of attention because of the Covid-19 crisis and the weak points that have emerged in business processes.

 But what really lies behind this trend?
-Robotic Process Automation does not involve any physical robots, but software robots that imitate human workflows.
+Robotic process automation does not involve any physical robots, but software robots that imitate human workflows.
 It is best to visualise the software robot as a virtual employee, which automatically completes routine tasks that are associated with significant manual and time-consuming effort.
-However, the course of action here is very simple: software robots are shown what they need to do on one occasion and they then use the pre-defined logics, rules and structure of the business processes to automate them.
-For example: Register in the system!
+However, the course of action here is very simple: software robots are shown what they need to do on one occasion and they then use the predefined logic, rules and structure of the business processes to automate them.
+For example: Log into the system!
 Open file A!
-If there is a cross in the left box, place the document in the ‘Invoice’ category.
+If there is a tick in the left box, place the document in the ‘Invoice’ category.
 The robot can then complete these specified tasks on its own without any problems and document the results.

-“Robotic Process Automation is having a positive effect on business operations and particularly during the Covid-19 crisis.
-Thanks to RPA, it is possible to maintain business continuity and guarantee that all the essential tasks are processed without any gaps,” says Marie-Louise Heidbrink, Team Leader and Process Consultant at Rhenus Robotics.
-Software robots take over and automate working sequences, so that there are no delays in business processes if colleagues are absent from work for a fairly long period.
-RPA can also automate completely new tasks or activities involving a high volume, which are possibly occurring as a result of the pandemic.
+‘Robotic process automation is having a positive effect on business operations, particularly during the Covid-19 crisis.
+Thanks to RPA, it is possible to maintain business continuity and guarantee that all the essential tasks are processed without any gaps,’ says Marie-Louise Heidbrink, Team Leader and Process Consultant at Rhenus Robotics.
+Software robots take over and automate work sequences so that there are no delays in business processes if colleagues are absent from work for a fairly long period.
+RPA can also automate completely new tasks or activities involving high volumes, which may occur as a result of the pandemic.
 Guaranteeing these processes is an important step towards making a company stable even in a crisis and maintaining operations despite the restrictions.

 Thanks to a rapid development and implementation period of just one week, there is no need for a protracted or costly IT project and the benefits can be felt immediately.
 Particularly during a pandemic, it is essential to be able to act quickly and respond to significant changes.

-While RPA has often been used during the past few years in back offices, for example, in the finances and personnel departments, this technology is now increasingly being integrated within other departments too.
-The specific examples of usage are very varied – ranging from drawing up work contracts, to transferring data between different programmes and even processing incoming invoices.
+While RPA has often been used during the past few years in back offices, e.g. in finance and personnel departments, this technology is now increasingly being integrated in other departments as well.
+The specific examples of usage are extremely varied – ranging from drawing up work contracts, to transferring data between different programs and even processing incoming invoices.

 As a result of their wide-ranging fields of application, RPA solutions are being used across different sectors – for example, at logistics specialists, payment service companies, banks and insurance companies, in the retail trade, at public offices and authorities, automobile manufacturers or in the health care sector.